 4- Modern Player’s Racquets:

 Tennis rackets designed for regular players were designed for those players.
-It has great levels of Control and swings weight due to its heavy weight construction, which is heavier than intermediate rackets.
+It has great Control and swings weight levels due to its heavy weight construction, which is heavier than intermediate rackets.

 Characteristics of Modern Player’s Rackets: